gpuopenanalytics/pynvml/README.md

 >
 > **The `pynvml` module is NOT developed or maintained in this project!**
 >
-> This package provides unofficial NVML Python utilities (i.e. the `pynvml_utils` module).
+> This project provides unofficial NVML Python utilities (i.e. the `pynvml_utils` module).
-> This `pynvml_utils` module is intended for demonstration purposes only.
+> The `pynvml_utils` module is intended for demonstration purposes only.
 > There is no guarantee for long-term maintenence or support.
 >
-> This package depends on the official NVML bindings published by
+> The `pynvml_utils` module depends on the official NVML bindings
-> NVIDIA under a different `nvidia-ml-py` project
+> published by NVIDIA under a different `nvidia-ml-py` project
 > (see: https://pypi.org/project/nvidia-ml-py/).
 >